gbv/cocoda/docs/en/user-manual-en.md

 ### Concept details

-After selecting a concept, information about the selected concept is displayed instead of [vocabulary details](#scheme-details).
+After selecting a concept, information about the selected concept is displayed instead of [scheme details](#scheme-details).
 Besides superclasses and subclasses (if available):

 <!--rewrite next section after changing tab labels
 -->